NavyaG-lab/Tech-writer/how-tos/itaipu/migrate-sparkop-to-subproject.md

 itaipu version or transaction_id)?
 Then look back above.
 They are availbable by default now.
 If there are other parameters, again, talk to us.
 We can look at what to do.

+### I only want to move ops into an existing subproject

+Here is a [reference PR](https://github.com/nubank/itaipu/pull/22000/) for this simpler case.
+Note that if by moving an op into a subproject, what was formerly and externalInput to other ops in that subproject is now an internalInput!
+Be sure to make those changes accordingly.